 It's not just illnesses you need to protect yourself from in winter.
 Winter weather can bring many risks to you and your family.

-There's the usual winter coughs, colds and flu, but then there are also risks to your health associated with flooding and storms.
+There's the usual winter coughs, colds and flu, and this year we will also need to be aware of coronavirus, but then there are also risks to your health associated with flooding and storms.

 Why is winter weather a risk to our health?

 Cold temperatures have an impact on our health, but there are other risks in winter including physical injuries from slips, trips and falls.